flancian/garden/tienson qin.md

 	- want to have different modes, not only outliner
 - q: are you interested in cross-platform login/signup
 	- [[fission]] and [[deta]]
+- q: how should platforms integrate with logseq?

 ## Example of free form section
 This would be an example of a non-outliner section.